by Anita Robbins

 (Abuja, Nigeria)

 Question: My mum had a stroke 4 weeks ago.
 Initially her right side including her arm and hand were paralyzed.
 Also her speech was affected but now her speech has improved a little.
 She can not move her arm and leg now, but there is little more improvement in her leg than her arm.
 I don't have money to hire a professional physiotherapist, so my sister has been doing the massage on her but now she feels pain in her leg and arm during the massaging exercise.
-Also, the temperature in her arm is quite high. please, what should I do to improve her condition and ensure she use her leg and arm again?
+Also, the temperature in her arm is quite high. please, what should I do to improve her condition and ensure she uses her leg and arm again?
 Your advice will be greatly appreciated.

 Answer: It is not normal for the temperature in the arm to be warm.
-I would have the arm examined by a doctor prior to continuing any exercise to make sure there isn't a problem such as a dvt.
+I would have the arm examined by a doctor prior to continuing any exercise to make sure there isn't a problem such as a DVT.
 If everything checks out okay, then you could read some of my suggestions on this website to help with rehab.
 Some of the pages I would suggest are:

 https://www.stroke-rehab.com/flaccid-paralysis-treatment.html